emilyrmeads/User-centricity-2019/README.md

 ### Product mindset

 A  product mindset goes out into the market and tries to find out what the custommer really needs NOW.
 A product mindset wants to find out what challenges the end-user is having, what are the end-user's requirements, and how they can be helped in the most efficient way possible.
 By having a closer look at the end user's needs, you can have a more accurate scope for what you want to do, and from this figure out how to validate this scope.
 But the scope must be evaluated to extract what the highest possible value, and minimum viable product that can be produced in order to validate the assumption regarding the market.
-This can then be executed quickly and a working product can be pushed into the market to collect feedback
+This can then be executed quickly and a working product can be pushed into the market to collect feedback.

 ## What is the role of a manager now?

+The role of the manager today is more of a 'Transformation leader'.
+The transformation leader's job is to enable and promote agile processes and development without impeding on autonomy.
+In fact, the leader must focus on removing impediments and promoting autonomy through agile coaching.
+Also importantly, the leader should facilitate conflict resolution and mediation.
+By encouraging a culture of respect, and trust, autonomous teams should strengthen and continue to be the most reliable and efficient way to

 ## Notes on the Agile Manifesto Principles